What is Identity and Access Management (IAM)?

 One of the most critical aspects of IAM implementation is Active Directory security.
 Active Directory security is uniquely important in a business’s overall security posture because the organization’s Active Directory controls all system access.
 Effective Active Directory management helps protect your business’s credentials, applications, and confidential data from unauthorized access.
 It’s important to have strong security to prevent malicious users from breaching your network and causing damage.

 The best way to monitor for compromises in your Active Directory is to use an event log monitoring system.
-By monitoring the activity in these logs, organizations can catch any compromises before more damage occurs.
+By monitoring the activity in these logs, organizations can catch compromises before more damage occurs.

 When monitoring your event logs, look for signs of suspicious activity, including the following events: